doriszh0/cse15l-lab-reports/Week-9-Lab-Report.md

 ```
 CPATH='.;../lib/hamcrest-core-1.3.jar;../lib/junit-4.13.2.jar'
 ```
-> This line just stores the JUnit path in a variable so that the code is cleaner to look at
+> This line just stores the JUnit path in a variable so that the code is cleaner to look at.

 <br/>